Joseph-Rance/Com-Soc-robotic-arm/README.md

 *Note: The only inputs are the background image and the image with objects in.
 No other information is used, including how many objects are in the image*

-We are currently working on a rotation finder to work out which rotation the grabber should be in to get the best grip on the objects, although there are still a few bugs with this function.
+The algorithm also identifies the best angle to rotate the hand to get hte best grip on the object

 ## Cad model render